mudita/MuditaOS/pure_changelog.md

 ### Added

 * Added VoLTE support in Poland, Germany, Denmark, United Kingdom, Netherlands, Canada and Austria
-* Added extended information to crashdump filename
-* Added extended information to log filename
-* Added GUI screens informing about failed MMI/USSD request
-* Files not fully transferred via Center will be now removed when USB cable is unplugged

 ### Changed / Improved

-* General improvement in Eink display and error handling
 * Change roaming indicator to show domestic roaming as home network
-* Optimized ServiceAudio power management
-* Blocked call execution with empty phone number field
 * Improved device stability related to frequency scaling

 ### Fixed

-* Fixed unsupported character in several quotes
-* Fixed unwanted autolock on template selection window while rejecting call
-* Fixed scenario when Alarm not being handled properly during a phone call
-* Fixed handsfree device still ringing after caller has hung up
-* Fixed missing contact entries when scrolling through the contact list
-* Fixed misunderstanding holes in sms conversations
-* Fixed occasional crash when unplugging Pure from PC when connected with Mudita Center
-* Fixed ability to create contact with 2 same numbers
-* Fixed diacritics in translations
-* Fixed issues with file uploads with low disk space.
-* Fixed hard fault handling
-* Fixed issue with uneven first screen redraw after turning the phone on
-* Fixed issue with bypassing phone lock window after unplugging USB cable on tethering popup
-* Fixed Alarm disappearance during end of call window
-* Fixed passcode behavior when blocked from Mudita Center
-* Fixed missing tethering icon on "Tethering is on" window
-* Fixed showing "Copy text" option in empty note
-* Fixed "Copy" option missing from the options list in "New message" window
 * Fixed losing unsaved data on go back
 * Fixed disabled screen autolock in meditation app
 * Fixed multiple issues with input fields in "New alarm" window
-* Fixed the ability to create a contact with the same primary and secondary phone number, which resulted in mismatching
 * Fixed losing drafted message and recipient number in new message windows
 * Fixed misleading "Save" button behavior in "Date and time" window
 * Fixed losing unsaved user data when tethering is switching on